cita-bot/cita-bot/README.md

 8. Get API key from https://webhook.site and set it to `sms_webhook_token`.

-9. Install [IFTTT](https://ifttt.com/) on your phone and create an applet redirecting SMS having text "CITA PREVIA" to the temporary email you got from https://webhook.site.
+9. Install [IFTTT](https://ifttt.com/) or any other automation tool on your phone and create an applet redirecting SMS having text "CITA PREVIA" to the temporary email you got from https://webhook.site.

 Examples
 --------